-Each participant's account is credited with the District's contribution and LOSAP Plan earnings, and charged with administrative expenses.
-The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.
-The District has placed the amounts deferred, including earnings, in a trust maintained by Lincoln Financial (Lincoln) ("Plan Administrator"), as an approved LOSAP provide a third-party administrator for the exclusive benefit of the LOSAP Plan participants and their beneficiaries.
-Such funds, although subject to the claims of the District's creditors until distributed as benefit payments, are not available for funding the operations of the District.
-The funds may also be used to pay the administrative fees charged by the LOSAP Plan Administrator.
-The District's practical involvement in administering the LOSAP Plan is essentially limited to verifying the eligibility of each participant and remitting the funds to the LOSAP Plan Administrator.
+Each participant's account is credited with the District's contribution and Plan earnings, and charged with administrative expenses.
+The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account The District has placed the amounts deferred, including earnings, in an account maintained by a third-party administrator for the exclusive benefit of the Plan participants and their beneficiaries.
+The contributions from the District to the Plan, and the related earnings, are not irrevocable, and such funds are not legally protected from the creditors of the District.
+These funds, however, are not available for funding the operations of the District.